-Disabling the Touchpad
+Disabling the Touchpad/Clickpad

-If you need to disable the Touchpad for any reason (e.g. you may find that when using the computer's internal keyboard you accidentally trigger the Touchpad when resting your wrists or palms on it) you can do so by using $\mathbf{Fn} + \mathbf{F1}$ key combination.
+If you need to disable the pad for any reason (e.g. you may find that when using the computer's internal keyboard you accidentally trigger the pad when resting your wrists or palms on it) you can do so by using Fn + F1 key combination.

-You can also set the system to automatically disable the internal Touchpad when an external USB point device (e.g a USB mouse) is attached.
+You can also set the system to automatically disable the internal pad when an external USB point device (e.g. a USB mouse) is attached.